monaprimaveras/privacy-policy/play-store-privacy-policy.md

 # Privacy Policy

-Frogobox Media built the [App Name] app as an Ad Supported app.
-This SERVICE is provided by Frogobox Media at no cost and is intended for use as is.
+Mona Primaveras built the [App Name] app as an Ad Supported app.
+This SERVICE is provided by Mona Primaveras at no cost and is intended for use as is.

 This page is used to inform visitors regarding our policies with the collection, use, and disclosure of Personal Information if anyone decided to use our Service.